jvhuang1786/CapStoneSpringBoard/Final Report/nba_salary_final_report.md

 If we look at the graph, we see the average wins for players who can’t make more than three 3’s is around 40 games.
 The dip in 2012 is due to the shortened lock out season.

 After the 2015 season it showed players who made more than 3 three’s per game on average their teams won 55 games.
 While, teams who had players who made less than 3 three’s a game only won on average 40-42 games.
 Winning 40-42 games through the 2000-2018 season would normally only get you 8th seed in the east while you would be 9th or 10th seed in the west.
 Therefore, as a general manager you would want to keep a look out for these players who have the ability to make more than 3 three’s a game.
 Out of 7978 observations only 27 observations were able to do so.
-While only one observation Jason Richardson was the only player who did not make an All-NBA team.
+While only one observation Jason Richardson was the only player who did not make an All-NBA team or win an individual award.
 From a team’s perspective or an agent’s perspective then these players who have the ability to make more than 3 threes a game are valuable.

 ```